Posts Tagged ‘cabernet’

 When you factor in the embedded energy and the $500/ton price tag, I’m not sure Connecticut Blue is all that much better than just using recycled concrete/urbanite for a patio, but there’s no question the stacked flagstone makes a much nicer step.

-I like the Connecticut Blue in the hellstrip with the gold DG.
+I like the Connecticut Blue in the hellstrip with the gold path fines.
 We used blue path fines for the joints of the patio, and in retrospect it would have been better with the gold.
 The blue has a tendency to leave little gravelly bits on the stones, not nice for bare feet.

-All the stonework and most of the plants happened three years ago, so the main thing we did to get the yard ready was to add sod.
-We spend a lot more of our time taking out lawns instead of putting them in, but lawns do have their merits and sometimes you gotta just throw down some sod.
-I’ve been collecting photos of the seed-grown and Carex pansa lawns we’ve installed.
-Someday I’ll do a post on them.
+All the stonework and most of the plants went in three years ago, so the main thing we did to get the yard ready was to add sod.
+I spend a lot more of my time taking out lawns instead of putting them in, but lawns do have their merits and sometimes you gotta just throw down some sod.
+The Leptospermum ‘Dark Shadows’ were planted as 1 gallons three years ago.
+Pretty fast.

 And just to compare with the Connecticut Blue in path fines, a photo of recycled concrete/urbanite in path fines from a different project, the closest comparison I have.